uozuAho/yatzyTopDown/docs/pages/00_intro.md

 [Growing Object-Oriented Software Guided by Tests][1].
 I'll refer to that text as the 'TDD book' from now on.

-# The software
+# The app

-The required software is a console based [Yahtzee][2] game.
+The required app is a console based [Yahtzee][2] game.
 In short, this is a game where a player repeatedly rolls 5 dice, then chooses a particular scoring 'category' to score each dice roll.
 Once all the categories are chosen, the game is over.